abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Run the InstallUpdate2.bashrc.sh to quickly copy **list.sh** above to ~/.bashrc
-Should do too is clicking it, copy Bash functions inside and then paste it into ~/.bashrc
+Should do too, clicking it, copy Bash functions inside and then paste it into ~/.bashrc
-**list-su.sh** differs only in having superuser request: `sudo` command prefix.
-However it cannot be applied with de, -i option
+**list-su.sh** differs only in having superuser request: `sudo` command prefix, but it cannot be applied with -de and -i option

-Find and list specific file, directory, link or any filesystem type recursively while keep utilizing most`find` test or action options that may be passed and made use of.
+Find and list specific file, directory, link or any filesystem type recursively while keep utilizing most`find` test or action options that may be passed and made use of
+## Requirement
+	- Bash (tested/developed in version 5)
+	- Find (Linux utility, tested/developed using GNU findutils 4.6)
+	- Default setting of history which is enabled and not prevented by HISTIGNORE value of this tool's function name.
+	  So not to screw up this default settings is required
+  - Optional, as required by optional feature:
+    - file needed in -i (information) option
+    - ldd needed in -de (dependencies) option
+# Limitation
+  Can't be used multiple in shell one-liner by separating with `;` Bash command terminator, only first invocation is to work

 Simply type:
 $ l
-list every file, directory, and other kind of filesystem under current directory entirely
+list every file, directory, and other kind sof filesystem under current directory entirely
 $ l /
 list every directory only under current directory recursively
 $ l //